bravetechnologycoop/brave-alert-app/README.md

     - `errors/` - Errors that can come up while using the services.
   - `storybook/` - Code to make the Storybook UI interface work. `index.js` sometimes needs tweaking, but the rest of these files will probably never been edited.
+  - `test` - Unit tests.
+Structure within this folder should match the rest of the file structure.
 - `.env.example` - An example `.env` file that can be copied and modified to work in the different environments.
 - `.eslintignore` - Used so that ESLint doesn't look in the `/storybook` directory.